meibenjin/GoogleSearchCrawler/README.md

-crawlwebpages
+Google Search Crawler
 =============

-a tool for crawl web pages
+a tool for crawl Google search results